NVIDIA Logo

 With highly competitive salaries and a comprehensive benefits package, NVIDIA is widely considered to be one of the technology industry's most desirable employers.
 We have some of the most brilliant and hardworking people in the world working with us and our product lines are growing fast in some of the hottest state of the art fields such as Virtual Reality, Artificial Intelligence, Deep Learning and Autonomous Vehicles.

-The base salary range is 148,000 USD - 287,500 USD.
 Your base salary will be determined based on your location, experience, and the pay of employees in similar positions.
+The base salary range is 148,000 USD - 235,750 USD for Level 3, and 184,000 USD - 287,500 USD for Level 4.

 You will also be eligible for equity and benefits.
-NVIDIA accepts applications on an ongoing basis.

-NVIDIA is committed to fostering a diverse work environment and proud to be an equal opportunity employer.
+Applications for this job will be accepted at least until July 29, 2025.NVIDIA is committed to fostering a diverse work environment and proud to be an equal opportunity employer.
 As we highly value diversity in our current and future employees, we do not discriminate (including in our hiring and promotion practices) on the basis of race, religion, color, national origin, gender, gender expression, sexual orientation, age, marital status, veteran status, disability status or any other characteristic protected by law.

 #deeplearning